Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-1.md

 <!-- > -->

-With GraphQL 😎 you only have a single endpoint to which you send a query that might look like this:
+With GraphQL 😎 you will send a query that might look like this:

 ```JS
 {